tubearchivist/tubearchivist-jf/README.md

 ```

 ## Migration problems
 Due to the filesystem change between Tube Archivist v0.3.6 to v0.4.0, this will reset your YouTube videos in Jellyfin and will add them as new again.
-Unfortunatly there is no migration path.
+Unfortunately there is no migration path.

 To import an existing Tube Archivist archive created with v0.3.4 or before, there are a few manual steps needed.
 These issues are fixed with videos and channels indexed with v0.3.5 and later.